 There are dozens of models and designs of acceptable crowd gates

-All are good gates - at dramatically different costs
+All are good gates - but obviously at dramatically different costs

 There's really only one incorrect type of gate - gates that scare the cows into moving forward with electric shocks.
 Don't even think about it....